-Nice to see: Basilica di Santa Maria della Salute, and an excursion to the nearby islands of Burano and Murano.
+Nice to see: Basilica di Santa Maria della Salute and an excursion to the nearby islands of Burano and Murano.
 Libreria Acqua Alta, Campo San Polo, and many churches of Venice.

 How much time do you need: One day is enough to see the main landmarks of Venice.
 If you make it a very long day, you can even take a short excursion to the nearby islands Murano, Burano, and Torcello.
 For a more relaxed experience, plan at least two days for all the sights in Venice and the nearby islands.

 READ ALSO: How to See the Best of Venice in One Day